Your zip code will be saved as a cookie so that you can navigate our website without repeated prompts. Your

 How do I lock in my interest rate for Express Mortgage Pre-Approval?

-Because Express Mortgage Pre-Approval uses current rates to determine how much house you can afford, you may want to lock in your rate soon after receiving approval and before rates rise so that your loan amount does not change.
-Simply call 1-800-344-5626 between 8:30 AM and 5:00 PM, Monday - Friday to discuss current rate options and lock in the rate you want
+Because Express Mortgage Pre-Approval uses current rates to determine how much house you can afford, you may want to lock in your rate soon after receiving approval and signing your sales agreement before rates rise so that your loan amount does not change.
+Simply call 1-800-344-5626 between 8:30 AM and 5:00 PM, Monday - Friday to discuss current rate options and lock in the rate you want.

 What is a good faith estimate?